-Recall from Remark \ref{rem:behaviourofgt} that the behaviour of $g_t$ and then $U_t$ can be determined from the excursions of $X$ away from zero.
-Then, using that fact, we are able to derive a formula for a functional that involves the whole trajectory of the process $U_t$.
-The next theorem provides a formula to calculate an integral involving the process $\{(U_t,X_t), t\geq 0 \}$ with respect of time in terms of the excursions of $X$ above and below zero.
+Recall from Remark \ref{rem:behaviourofgt} that the behaviour of $g_t$ (and then $U_t$) can be determined from the excursions of $X$ away from zero.
+The following theorem provides a formula to calculate an integral involving the process $\{(U_t, X_t), t\geq 0 \}$ with respect to time in terms of the excursions of $X$ above and below zero.